 Always check the original sticker price on the product or the shelf.
 Compare that to the discount to see if it is really a great deal.
-Not all items will be deeply discounted, so don’t fall for the hype of the shopping season.
+You can also check the price history of a product using a tool like Camelcamelcamel.

 In addition to this, get gift receipts for the items you buy.
 It will make it a LOT easier on your recipient, should a return or exchange be needed (and the store will love this too).

-22. Use shopping bags instead of a cart
+22. Use Shopping Bags Instead of a Cart

-23. Talk to people in line
+23. Talk to People in Line

 This is actually a fun one!
 Every time you are in line, chat with people around you.
 This is a great way to find out where other people are finding great deals nearby.
 If you see something they have in their hand or cart and you want one, ask where they found it and how much they paid.
 Plus, if you have to dart out and get something, the majority of people will allow you to get back in line where you were before.